An equivariant index theorem for hypoelliptic operators: Introduction

 We then apply Theorem \ref{intro thm equivariant index} to the Connes-Moscovici index problem for \emph{transversally} hypoelliptic operators on foliations.
 After reduction to a complete transversal $W$, the holonomy groupoid of a given foliation is Morita equivalent to an \'etale groupoid $W\rtimes G$ where $G\subset \Diff(W)$ is a discrete (pseudo)group of diffeomorphisms.
 The main object of study is therefore the crossed product algebra $\cinfc(W) \rtimes G$ where, for notational simplicity, we treat $G$ as a group.
-A first problem occuring is that $G$ does not preserve any measure on $W$ in general, and even less a Riemannian metric, so that $G$-invariant elliptic differential operators do not exist even at the leading symbol level.
-The idea of Connes in \cite{C83} is to pass by a Thom isomorphism to the bundle of Riemannian metrics $M$ over $W$.
-This fibration is in particular a foliation, the leaves being the fibers. \emph{This will be the foliation of interest for us}.
+Since $G$ is not supposed to preserve any geometric structure on $W$, $G$-invariant elliptic differential operators do not exist even at the leading symbol level.
+The idea of Connes in \cite{C83} is to pass by a Thom isomorphism to the bundle of Riemannian metrics over $W$.
+This fibration is in particular a foliation $M$, \emph{to which Theorem \ref{intro thm equivariant index} will be applied}.
 The action of $G$ on $W$ lifts to $M$, mapping leaves to leaves.
-Connes and Moscovici then construct a hypoelliptic signature operator on $M$ almost invariant under the $G$-action, in the sense that its Heisenberg leading symbol is $G$-invariant.
-This yields a regular spectral triple over the algebra $\cinfc(M)\rtimes G$, whose Chern-Connes character may be computed by means of the Connes-Moscovici residue formula (\cite{CM1995}).
-However, this does not directly provide a characteristic class formula, since the actual calculations give thousands of terms already for very low-dimensional manifolds $W$.
-To overcome this difficulty in higher dimensions, Connes and Moscovici developed cyclic cohomology for Hopf algebras in \cite{CM1998}.
-They defined such an algebra $\H$, which acts like a symmetry group allowing to reorganize the calculations, and built a characteristic map $\chi : \HP^{\bullet}_{\text{Hopf}}(\H) \longmapsto \HP^{\bullet}(\cinfc(M) \rtimes G)$.
-Then they prove
+Connes and Moscovici then construct a hypoelliptic signature operator on $M$ which is almost invariant under the $G$-action, in the sense that its Heisenberg leading symbol is $G$-invariant.
+This yields a regular spectral triple over the algebra $\cinfc(M)\rtimes G$ whose Chern-Connes character, which represents the index of the Connes-Moscovici signature operator, may be computed by means of a Wodzicki-type residue formula (\cite{CM1995}).
+However, this does not directly provide a characteristic class formula, since the actual calculations give thousands of terms\footnote{Whereas it is directly computable when applied in the setup of classical index theory, by Getzler's rescaling method for example.} already for very low-dimensional manifolds $W$.
+To overcome this difficulty in higher dimensions, Connes and Moscovici used Hopf algebras and their cyclic cohomology in \cite{CM1998} to prove, under the mild assumption that the lifted action of $G$ to $M$ has no fixed points, that the Chern-Connes character of the hypoelliptic signature operator can be realized in Gelfand-Fuchs cohomology.
+They predict that the corresponding class is a universal polynomial in the Pontryagin classes.
+Explicit calculations are made in \cite{CM1998} in dimension 1, giving (twice) the transverse fundamental class of \cite{C83}.
+In dimension 2, the authors show that the coefficient of the first Pontryagin class does not vanish. \\